ljstaib/news-analyzer/README.md

 Phase 1: Completed.
 Stub-API modules for Phase 1 are in their respective .py files.
 I also have psuedocode in newsanalyzer_pseudocode.txt.

 Phase 2: In progress.
-Working on integrating my modules to be a RESTFUL system
+Working on integrating my modules to be a RESTFUL system.
+Currently I have made a simple website that you can add and look at a sample users and files list.

 Phase 3: Completed.
 Please see NLP_analysis.py for the ConvertFilesToText() function.
 I can currently convert from TXT and PDF files.